-Sustainable Investment Objective Sustainability indicator 1.
-Consideration of SDGs that the Contributing Companies contribute to include, particularly: Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities Alignment of the sub-funds' assets with the SDGs.
-2. Identification and analysis of a company's environmental and social factors The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
-3. Consideration of lower carbon intensity investments A lower carbon intensity relative to the Reference Benchmark for the following: Greenhouse gas intensity of investee companies (Scope 1 & Scope 2).
-4. Responsible business practice in line with UNGC and OECD principles All investments are assessed against the ten principles of the UNGC and the OECD.
+Sustainable investment objective Sustainability indicator 1.
+Contribute to the transition to a more circular global economy Strong thematic circular economy alignment of all portfolio holdings, excluding cash, either through a proprietary assessment of enablers (solutions providers) or trailblazers, companies with exemplary circular economy practices at the operating level.
+The minimum circular revenue threshold for enablers is 20% while that for trailblazers is a score of 30, based on a circularity assessment of a company's different activities.
+2. Identification and analysis of a company's environmental and social factors The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark after eliminating at least 20% of the lowest ESG scored companies from the Reference Benchmark.
+3. Responsible business practice in line with UNGC and OECD principles All investments are assessed against the ten principles of the UNGC and the OECD.
 Companies that are flagged as having violated one of the ten principles of the UNGC or OECD guidelines are systematically excluded, unless they have gone through an ESG due diligence assessment, undertaken by HSBC, and are determined not to be in breach of the principles or guidelines.
-5. Excluded Activities Exclusion of companies that are not in compliance with Excluded Activities.
+4. Excluded Activities Exclusion of companies that are not in compliance with Excluded Activities.